nblockbuster/D2StaticExtractor/README.md

 ## Usage

 The tool requires Windows 64 bit and a Destiny 2 installation.
-You also need to copy the "oo2core_9_win64.dll" from your Destiny 2 installation's bin/x64 folder.

 The tool is used via the command line: